Mathematician, statistician, entrepreneur.

 At Illinois Tech, I am a member of the statistics, discrete math, and computational math research groups.
 Prior to joining this department in 2013, I was on faculty at Penn State Statistics.
 In 2015 I became an Elected Member of the International Statistical Institute (ISI), received the College of Science Dean’s Junior Research Excellence Award, in 2018 the College of Science Excellence in Teaching Award, and in 2021 the College of Computing Excellence in Promoting Diversity, Equity, and Inclusion Award.
-My research has been supported by the NSF, AFOSR, DARPA, and the Simons Foundation.
+My research has been supported by the DOE, NSF, AFOSR, DARPA, and the Simons Foundation.

 I actively mentor and involve students in my projects.

 I co-organize the Nonlinear algebra and statistics (NLASTATS) seminar at IIT, and am a Managing Editor of the new journal Algebraic Statistics.
 In 2020, I was one of the organizers of the international Algebraic Statistics Online Seminar.

 Inspired by the various difficulties of the year 2020, I lead the creation of SoReMo: an initiative to help train students in multidisciplinary communication & enhance their social responsibility portfolio.